Testicular therapeutic ultrasound

 In January 2012, the results from the UNC team were published and got widespread press coverage.
 Here are a few examples:

 Parsemus Foundation is also funding an Italian team working on ultrasound to continue their successful work on ultrasound as permanent sterilization in dogs.
-Lastly, we have funded an ultrasound study at the University of California, which has managed to get it to work in primates (although not as quick or long-lasting as in dogs; these older monkeys have big tough testes!).
-Preliminary results from all three teams were presented in October 2011 as posters at the Future of Contraception Initiative conference.
+The study should be published in late 2014.
+Lastly, we have funded an ultrasound study at the University of California, which has managed to get it to have some effect in primates (although not as quick or long-lasting as in dogs; these older monkeys have big tough testes!).
+Preliminary results from all three teams were presented in October 2011 as posters at the Future of Contraception Initiative conference, and the final monkey results are now published here.

 More about ultrasound can be found at the Male Contraception Information Project.